LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Methodology

-is a tensor of size $\mathbb{R}^{HW\times C}$ storing the independently modeled probabilities among non-target classes at each pixel, and $\delta$ is a large value approaching infinity. \clr{Compared with (\ref{eq.dkd}), the inclusion of the variable $\boldsymbol{\beta}^{\mathcal{S}}$ in (\ref{eq.lwwloss}) allows each non-target class logit in the output to receive an adaptive weight that adjusts during the training process, thereby enhancing the overall performance of LD.} The comprehensive quantitative comparison between DKD \cite{zhao2022decoupled} and our proposed DWC-based LD is provided in Sect. \ref{sec.compare_with_sota}.
+is a matrix of size $\mathbb{R}^{HW\times C}$ storing the independently modeled probabilities among non-target classes at each pixel, ``$\operatorname{Reshape}$'' operation denotes expanding a three-dimensional tensor into a two-dimensional matrix, and $\delta$ is a large value approaching infinity.
+Compared with (\ref{eq.dkd}), the inclusion of the variable $\boldsymbol{\beta}^{\mathcal{S}}$ in (\ref{eq.lwwloss}) allows each non-target class logit in the output to receive an adaptive weight that adjusts during the training process, thereby enhancing the overall performance of LD.
+The comprehensive quantitative comparison between DKD \cite{zhao2022decoupled} and our proposed DWLD is provided in Sect. \ref{sec.exp_ld}.